-I am also concerned that deleting a separate test for services will result in CRA exams no longer holding mid-size banks accountable for the provision of bank branches and low-cost accounts in low- and moderate-income communities.
+We are also concerned that deleting a separate test for services will result in CRA exams no longer holding mid-size banks accountable for the provision of bank branches and low-cost accounts in low- and moderate-income communities.
 Payday lending and other high cost credit has increased in my community the last several years.
 The last thing we need are CRA exams that no longer look at the number of bank branches in traditionally underserved communities.
 Please add the provision of bank branches as a clear factor on your proposed CRA exams for mid-size banks.

-I urge you to drop your proposed elimination of public data disclosure requirements regarding community development, and small business and small farm lending.
-Mid-size banks are vital in many communities, particularly in medium-sized cities and rural communities. $\hat{A}$ The only way to hold them accountable for providing credit to small firms and for affordable housing and community development is if the CRA data remains publicly available. $\hat{A}$ The public as well as regulatory agencies will have no way to systematically measure the responsiveness of these banks to critical credit needs if you eliminate this data. $\hat{A}$ $\hat{A}$
+We urge you to drop your proposed elimination of public data disclosure requirements regarding community development, and small business and small farm lending.
+Mid-size banks are vital in many communities, particularly in medium-sized cities and rural communities.
+The only way to hold them accountable for providing credit to small firms and for affordable housing and community development is if the CRA data remains publicly available.
+The public as well as regulatory agencies will have no way to systematically measure the responsiveness of these banks to critical credit needs if you eliminate this data.

-You must not change the requirement that community development in rural areas must benefit low- and moderate-income areas and distressed communities. Â Â I also urge you to apply your revised test to only banks with assets between \$250 million to \$1 billion. Â If you use an inflation factor each year to increase the number of banks subject to the new and abbreviated CRA exam, you will reduce the range of bank financing and services flowing to communities that need them the most. Â Thank you for your consideration of my comments.
+You must not change the requirement that community development in rural areas must benefit low- and moderate-income areas and distressed communities.
+We also urge you to apply your revised test to only banks with assets between \$250 million to \$1 billion.
+If you use an inflation factor each year to increase the number of banks subject to the new and abbreviated CRA exam, you will reduce the range of bank financing and services flowing to communities that need them the most.
+Thank you for your consideration of our comments.